NullOsama/RNN-Units/README.md

 Low level implementation of basic and LSTM Recurrent units

-Using numpy only, I have implemented the fowrward propagation of a standard RNN and a LSTM RNN.
+Using numpy only, I have implemented the forward propagation of a standard RNN and an LSTM RNN.

 Working on deriving backpropagation...